IIT-EnergySystemModels/openTEPES/doc/md/InputData.md

 stays linear and never admits more than the rating; between the vertices it admits up to 3.4% less.
 The current limit is kept in both settings, because it also removes the flows of a branch that is out of service.

-On `9n_AC`, 618 of 52416 branch-hours are above their rating with the current limit only, the largest at 105.8%.
-With the apparent power limit none is, and the generation cost increases by 0.14%.

-With fixed generation, a branch that the known solution loads above its rating makes the problem infeasible under the apparent power limit, because the flows can move only slightly.
-Gurobi may report such a model as numerical trouble, not as infeasible.

 ### The penalty on the voltage setpoint deviation

 The voltage limits of a bus, VMin and VMax, are given globally or per bus in `oT_Data_BusVoltage.csv`.
 They state where